PRE-LISTING HOME INSPECTOR

 Many older homes in North Florida have wood-burning fireplaces and these oftentimes are in need of cleaning, repairs or even re-openings.
 If you haven’t used your fireplace in years many issues could be present.

 Most common forms of electrical issues are found in older homes, but sometimes in newer homes as well.
-From ungrounded outlets, cloth-covered wiring, and electrical panels not up to current codes or wiring completed by homeowners or non-licensed electrical contractors.
+From ungrounded outlets, cloth-covered wiring, and electrical panels not up to current standard building practices or wiring completed by homeowners or non-licensed electrical contractors.
 New home buyers have to be especially careful that the electrical systems are compliant so that they can get homeowners insurance underwriting on the property.

 It is very surprising the amount of homes that have poorly installed and inefficiently performing HVAC systems.
 Leaking ductwork, poor or no maintenance performed regularly and overtaxed units, undersized for the space needed and creating higher than normal electric bills.

-At Gray Inspections we often times find water heaters not installed in full compliance with local plumbing codes.
+At Gray Inspections we often times find water heaters not installed up to current standard building practices.
 Many are potential hazards of leaking with compromised tanks and worn elements.
 Hot water issues are also very common.

 Some of the most common issues involve dripping faucets, leaking bathroom fixtures, slow drains and kitchen disposals.
 These issues on their own do not constitute a real and dangerous problem but could be used by the buyer to negotiate a cheaper price.
 Even in new homes it is common to identify minor plumbing defects.